sachi-satan/webrtc-meeting/README.md

 # WebRTC Meeting

-This project is an example implementation for creating a video calling application with WebRTC. <a href="https://meeting.coogic.com/">View Demo</a>
+This project is an example implementation for creating a video calling application with WebRTC.

 ### Built With